NOAA-GSL/ExascaleWorkflowSandbox/docs/data.rst

 - **transfer_task**: Transfer files/directories between Globus Transfer endpoints
 - **delete_task**: Delete files/directories from Globus Transfer endpoints

-These are standard Chiltepin tasks that return futures and can be chained with other workflow tasks by passing futures as arguments or by calling ``.result()`` to wait.
+These are standard Chiltepin tasks that return futures.
+You can create dependencies by:

+- Using the ``inputs`` parameter to pass a list of futures (non-blocking)
+- Passing futures as function arguments (when the task signature supports it)
+- Calling ``.result()`` to wait synchronously (blocking)

 Data Transfer Task
 ------------------